 CNPC's new hiking program that encourages participants to hike all 66 official miles of trails in the Chattahoochee River National Recreation Area.
 Learn more here.

 CURRENTLY FUNDRAISING FOR

 New Cochran Shoals Overlooks

 Construction will begin in March 2021 to demolish and replace three overlooks in the Cochran Shoals unit of the Chattahoochee River National Recreation Area.
 The project will cost over $60,000 and will be phased over one year beginning with Pier #1 located closest to the Interstate North Parking Lot.
 The overlooks are directly on the Chattahoochee River and have been well-loved by park visitors for years.
-We are still raising funds for this project.
-Please click here to donate now.
+Please click here to donate to the new overlooks.

 Jones Bridge Pier Replacement

 The old observation deck in the Jones Bridge Unit was completely replaced in January 2021 and it is ready for visitors to enjoy one of the best views in the Chattahoochee River National Recreation Area.
 The project was made possible by a $50,000 grant through the Community Foundation for Greater Atlanta.
 Our partner Upper Chattahoochee Chapter Trout Unlimited has designed and funded a spectacular interpretive sign about aquatic species that is installed at the deck.